 Who teaches OWL?
 All OWL teachers must complete the appropriate training and pass a background check (as is required for all our Sunday school teachers).
 Our OWL teachers have extensive experience teaching Sunday school and OWL.

 How do I sign my child up?
-To register your child for OWL, contact our Director of Religious Education, Nancy Arteberry.
+To register your child for OWL, contact our Director of Religious Education, Eva Newbold.
 OWL is open to all members of the community, regardless of their religious affiliation.
 There is no charge for the class.

 We teach OWL on alternating years.
-We will be offering OWL for grades 4-6 during the 2017-2018 church year.
+Our current plan is to offer OWL for grades 4-6 during the 2019-2020 church year.